Top 10 Must-Read Maritime Novels

 9. The Shadow-Line

-Written in 1915, The Shadow-Line of Polish-British writer Joseph Conrad is an autobiographical short novel.
-One of the masterpieces of Conrad, the novel portrays the life of a young new sea captain at a crossroads in his life.
+Written in 1915, The Shadow Line by Polish-British writer Joseph Conrad is an autobiographical short novel.
+It portrays the life of a young new sea captain at a crossroads.

-Notable for its dual narrative structure, the fictionalized account of the owner’s own experience as a young captain treats readers with subtle style of narration that filled with suspense.
+Notable for its dual narrative structure, the fictionalized account of the owner’s experience as a young captain treats readers with a subtle narration style filled with suspense.

 The Shadow-Line: A Confession (Oxford World's Classics)